 - A. Consultation Annual Project Plan (CAPP).
-The CAPP describes in detail how an On-site Consultation Project's activities will support the OSHA Annual Operating Plan during the forthcoming year. - 1.
-The CAPP must address each area of emphasis in the OSHA Annual Operating Plan that the Project Manager in consultation with the Regional representative(s) will undertake, outlining both strategies and expected results.
+The CAPP describes in detail how an Onsite Consultation Project's activities will support the OSHA Annual Operating Plan during the forthcoming year. - The CAPP must address each area of emphasis in the OSHA Annual Operating Plan that the Project Manager in consultation with the Regional representative(s) will undertake, outlining both strategies and expected results.
 See Appendix E for operational description by strategy, activities and outcomes. - 2.
 The CAPP must include: (a) an organizational chart, (b) staffing chart, (c) a description of any changes in the On-site Consultation Project's status, (d) a detailed operational description identifying the year's strategies, activities and their intended outcomes, (e) a projected program activities chart, (f) a description of strategy and targets for promoting On-site Consultation and the On-site Consultation Program's Safety and Health Achievement Recognition Program (SHARP), and (g) a detailed description of any changes to a Project's Internal Quality Assurance Program.
 See Appendix B for a checklist of required documents. - 3.
 The On-site Consultation Project Manager should send a draft CAPP and financial documents to the Regional Office to facilitate a preliminary discussion.
-This discussion should take place not later than June 30, 2014.
+This discussion should take place not later than July 1, 2015.
 Further discussions or negotiations regarding the content of the CAPP must be managed to ensure consensus and submission of the CAPP on or before the designated deadline. - B. Financial Documents.
 Each application must include a prepared Cooperative Agreement (Form OSHA-110), Application for Federal Assistance and Budget Information Non-Construction Programs (SF-424 and SF-424A) and supporting details of anticipated costs.
+Accuracy of the financial documents is critical for the timely approval of the Cooperative Agreement.

 A copy of the Cooperative Agreement Form OSHA-110 is available on the Consultation Limited Access Page and in Appendix L. The Application for Federal Assistance and Budget Information Non-Construction Programs (SF-424 and SF-424A) is available on the Grants.gov website.
 However, as a courtesy, links to these documents are provided in Appendix M of this Notice.
-Please note that the links to the SF-424 and SF-424A are provided to assist you in preparing the application.
+Please note that the links to the fillable SF-424 and SF-424A forms are provided to assist in preparing the draft application.
 The actual documents must be completed by accessing the application package found on Grants.gov.